seed-hypermedia/mintter/README.md

 > For users on using the new apple silicon (m1) chip that run into weird errors (from nix and others) while setting up
 > the repository.
 It may help to install rosetta 2 as not all tools have aarch64 support yet.
 You can install rosetta
-> through the terminal by typing:
+> through the terminal by typing:.
 >
 > ```zsh
 > softwareupdate --install-rosetta